Steven G. Bradbury: U.S. Department of Transportation

 In June 2017, he was nominated by President Donald Trump to become General Counsel of the United States Department of Transportation.
 Bradbury's nomination was opposed by a coalition of human rights groups, including the American Civil Liberties Union, Human Rights Watch, Center for Victims of Torture, and the Center for Constitutional Rights.
 Following a preliminary hearing by the Senate Commerce, Science, and Transportation Committee, Senator Tammy Duckworth announced that she had placed a hold on Bradbury's nomination.
 The Senate operates by unanimous consent, granting any single Senator the ability to prevent action.
 Overruling Duckworth's hold, Republican Senators on the Commerce, Science, and Transportation Committee voted to advance Bradbury's nomination, which was still subject to confirmation by a full Senate vote.
 On November 14, 2017, Bradbury was confirmed for the position in a 50–47 vote, largely along party lines.
 Two Republican Senators, John McCain and Rand Paul, voted against Bradbury's confirmation, both citing his involvement in the torture program as the reason for their votes.
 Bradbury was sworn into office on November 28, 2017.

 After former Deputy Secretary of Transportation Jeffrey A. Rosen was nominated to serve as Deputy Attorney General, Bradbury was selected by President Trump to concurrently perform the functions and duties of the Deputy Secretary of Transportation.
 After Secretary Elaine Chao resigned on January 11, 2021, following the January 6 Capitol attack, Bradbury took the position of acting secretary of transportation.
 Lana Hurdle succeeded Bradbury as acting secretary of transportation on January 20, 2021.

-On March 13, 2025, Bradbury was sworn in as the 14th U.S. deputy secretary of transportation in the second Trump administration.
+Bradbury was the presumptive nominee for deputy secretary of transportation in President-elect Trump's second term.
+During his confirmation hearing, Bradbury was questioned about his office's role in the investigations following two Boeing 737 MAX crashes, in particular regarding a report by the Senate Committee on Commerce, Science, and Transportation that concluded "that Mr. Bradbury's office obstructed the investigation by preventing interviews with Federal Aviation Administration employees who had key information and withholding documents the committee had requested."
+Bradbury stated that his office had been overwhelmed by Senate requests for information and did not intend to impede oversight.
+Bradbury was confirmed by the Senate in a party-line 51-46 vote on March 11, 2025, and sworn in two days later as the 14th U.S. deputy secretary of transportation in the second Trump administration.